 What your client needs from your Personal Branding Photography contract.

 Are you a contract lover, or do your eyes glaze over at the thought of going over legal terms and binding details?
 My brain loves the details but in small doses only, so I’m going to do you a favor and keep this short and sweet!
-Contracts can be super confusing but I am relieved (and grateful) to say that my Personal Branding Photography contract is quite easy to follow!

-The right to edit
+1. the right to edit

-The freedom to not credit
+2. the freedom to not credit

 Do you want to constantly have to credit someone else everywhere you use your images?
 Every Instagram post, every photo on your website, within each publication and marketing document you create?